Rifamate Prescribing Information

 The chemical name for isoniazid is 4-pyridinecarboxylic acid, hydrazide and its structural formula is:

 Rifamate - Clinical Pharmacology

-In a study of 14 normal human adult males, peak blood levels of rifampin occurred 1 1/2 to 3 hours following oral administration of two Rifamate capsules.
-The peaks ranged from 6.9 to 14 mcg/ml with an average of 10 mcg/ml.
+In a study of 14 normal human adult males, peak blood levels of rifampin occurred 1½ to 3 hours following oral administration of two RIFAMATE capsules.
+The peaks ranged from 6.9 to 14 mcg/mL with an average of 10 mcg/mL.

-After oral administration isoniazid produces peak blood levels within 1 to 2 hours which decline to 50% or less within 6 hours.
+After oral administration, isoniazid is readily absorbed from the GI tract and produces peak blood levels within 1 to 2 hours which decline to 50% or less within 6 hours.
 It diffuses readily into all body fluids (cerebrospinal, pleural, and ascitic fluids), tissues, organs, and excreta (saliva, sputum, and feces).
-The drug also passes through the placental barrier and into milk in concentrations comparable to those in the plasma.
-From 50 to 70% of a dose of isoniazid is excreted in the urine in 24 hours.
+Concomitant use with food may reduce the absorption of isoniazid which may reduce RIFAMATE efficacy.

 The rate of acetylation does not significantly alter the effectiveness of isoniazid.
 However, slow acetylation may lead to higher blood levels of the drug, and thus an increase in toxic reactions.